2023 Most Popular Health/Medical Admin Services Associate Degree Schools in Florida

 On average, health and medical administrative services graduates from SPC take out $30,255 in student loans while working on their Associate Degree.

-Seminole State College of Florida came in at #6 in this year’s edition of the Most Popular Health/Medical Admin Services Associate Degree Schools in Florida ranking.
-Located in the small city of Sanford, Seminole State is a public college with a fairly large student population.
+Seminole State College of Florida did quite well in this year’s ranking of the most popular places for health and medical administrative services students to get a associate degree.
+It came in at #6 on the list.
+Located in the small city of Sanford, Seminole State is a public college with a large student population.

 Of the 29 students majoring in health and medical administrative services at Seminole State, 7% are male and 93% are female.